 For food bloggers, there are many things to consider when it comes to SEO.
-Perhaps the most important: adding recipe schema markup to your WordPress site.
+Perhaps the most important: adding recipe schema markup to your WordPress recipe website.
 By doing this, you are telling search engines like Google exactly what to display in the search results.

-If you add recipe schema markup correctly, then you'll see something like this in Google:
+If you add recipe schema markup correctly, then you'll see your delicious recipes looking like this in Google:

 Results like this are called rich snippets.
 They are desirable because they display relevant & visual information to the search audience.
 When people see a delicious picture of your recipe, then they'll be much more likely to click on it.
 Yummy ?

-And if people are clicking, naturally your click through rate will improve.
+And if people are clicking your web pages, naturally, your click-through rate will improve.
 Then you'll get more traffic to your posts & pages.
-Your SEO will improve dramatically; and, you'll be one step closer to becoming the world-renowned Internet chef of your destiny!
+Your SEO will improve dramatically, and you'll be one step closer to becoming the world-renowned Internet chef of your destiny!

-There's just one problem… adding the type of schema markup you need to win rich snippets isn't exactly an easy thing to do.
+There's just one problem… adding the correct schema type markup you need to win rich snippets isn't exactly an easy thing to do.
 For most WordPress themes, you'd need to add the schema markup to your website manually.
 Unless you are an experienced coder, that's going to be very tough.

 So let's do this the easy way instead: with a WordPress plugin designed for food bloggers exclusively!

-Introducing the only Recipe Schema plugin for WordPress you'll ever need: WP Tasty Recipes!
+Introducing the only Recipe Schema plugin for WordPress you'll ever need: Tasty Recipes!

 If you've never heard about us, here's the skinny on WP Tasty.
 We make a suite of plugins for food bloggers like yourself.
 Today we're going to show you why we are the best recipe plugins for WordPress.